JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/Router.md

     rxnorm_resolver))

-val test_data = Seq("""The patient is a 41-year-old Vietnamese female with a cough that started last week.
+val data = Seq("""The patient is a 41-year-old Vietnamese female with a cough that started last week.
 She has had right-sided chest pain radiating to her back with fever starting yesterday.
 She has a history of pericarditis in May 2006 and developed cough with right-sided chest pain.
 MEDICATIONS
 1. Coumadin 1 mg daily.
 Last INR was on Tuesday, August 14, 2007, and her INR was 2.3.
 2. Amiodarone 100 mg p.o. daily.""").toDF("text")

-val res = mapperPipeline.fit(test_data).transform(test_data)
+val res = mapperPipeline.fit(data).transform(data)

 // Show results